 You may camp either in the three main buildings or outside.
-All the buildings have tables, wood barbeques, water supply, rainwater, showers, some furniture and provisions for electricity (bring your own generator).
+All the buildings have tables, wood barbeques, water supply, rainwater, showers, and provisions for electricity (bring your own generator).
 The facility offers a venue for bush workshops, or group and school excursions.
 Camping fees apply.
 Bookings can be made through Parks and Wildlife's Kalgoorlie office.

 Goongarrie has many important Aboriginal sites, including the adjacent Adelong Station managed by the Menzies Aboriginal Corporation, rockholes, graves and watering points (Comet Vale and Dead Man’s Soak).

 Rush for gold

 Goongarrie was the first important gold find after Coolgardie.
 First miners named the area Roaring Gimlet because of the cold south-westerly winds through the gimlet trees.
 During the 1890s, Goongarrie was known as Ninety Mile, boasting hotels, bed and breakfasts, a Cobb & Co coach stop, a railway and several shops.
 Now, three remaining historic railway cottages are part of the Golden Quest Heritage Trail.

 - Always carry plenty of water, enough spares, fuel and other gear.

 - Don’t venture away from recognised roads without detailed maps.
 Tell a responsible person where you are going and when you expect to be home.

 Please leave your dog at home.
 1080 baits used to control feral animals may kill pets.